-DCABPI has been selected as one of four organizations to serve as a Community Partner with The City of Durham – Neighborhood Improvement Services (NIS) as part of a comprehensive Community Engagement initiative.
+DCABPI was selected as an organizations to serve as a Community Partner with The City of Durham – Neighborhood Improvement Services (NIS) as part of a comprehensive Community Engagement initiative.
 Through DCABPI existing partnerships with community organizations, faith-based organizations and businesses located in East Durham, DCABPI is working on behalf of and to support the African-American community (residents & businesses) along Holloway Street and Wellons Village area located in East Durham.

 Deliver presentations to community-based organizations;

 Attend and support community events;

 Collect data to identify the needs of residents & local businesses.

 DCABPI host Public Forums relevant to the specified NIS topic, event or initiative.
 The forums are held either on-site (COVID-19 permitting) or virtually via our preferred videoconferencing platform (aka, Zoom).
 In addition, we interact with community members using Social Media channels (e.g. Facebook, Twitter, Instagram) as well as via email and more.

 DCABPI assisted The City of Durham Transportation Department to enlighten community residents and businesses about the Transit Planning and Operations Analysis (TPOA) Project.
 The community engagement work done helped TPOA Project planning efforts to better serve local residents.
 DCABPI has held meetings with key Transportation Department staff members in addition with the Transportation Engagement Consultant to learn about the project and provide community input with regard to the TPOA Project.